GetSomeRest/adn_viewer/README.md

 Our REST and JavaScript API makes it easier to create applications that can view, zoom and interact with 2D and 3D models from over 60+ model formats with just a web browser, no plugin required!

-This is a gem that lets you encorporate the API in your own Ruby script or Ruby on Rails app.
-All functions required to get a viewer up and running are provded and documented.
+This is a gem that lets you incorporate the API in your own Ruby script or Ruby on Rails app.
+All functions required to get a viewer up and running are provided and documented.

 ## Description